Common Food Allergies in Babies

 Keep in mind…

-- Make sure that your child gets enough calcium in other forms if he cannot tolerate many dairy products.
+Make sure that your child gets enough calcium in other forms if he cannot tolerate many dairy products.
 Calcium-fortified orange juice, for example, can substitute for some milk.
 Inorder to stay updated on your child's health, it is necessary to visit your baby's healthcare provider.
 Get more details on your baby's health review every 6 months here on Pampers India.

 Seek professional advice

 You may need to consult a paediatric nutritionist to make sure that your child maintains a fully balanced diet while following necessary restrictions.